 Your thank you should connect the donor with what they’ve invested in to a program.
 It is not enough to say, for example, “Thank you so much for your investment in childcare services,” or, “Thank you so much for helping to save the environment.”
 Show exactly how their donation is making a difference.

-Donors want to know that their dollars matter and they want to know how their dollars matter.
-Tell them what you did with their money.
+Donors want to know that their dollars matter so tell them what you did with their money.
 One of the best ways you can do this is by telling one specific story of how a donor’s gift is making a difference.
 Stories help make the impact of a gift

 If your donors are local, invite people to come and be with you and tour your facility.
 Show them the work that you do, and if possible, meet some of the people that you serve.
 Let your donors experience and become bonded to your cause.
 There is nothing like having an unforgettable experience to make a cause become tangible.

-Don’t look at sending out thank you letters as drudgery – use it as an opportunity to be creative and connect with your donors.
+Don’t look at sending out thank you letters as drudgery—use it as an opportunity to be creative and connect with your donors.
 Plan to do something that can differentiate you.
 Sending photos or videos of your work is a fantastic idea.
-There’s nothing like quite like telling your story in a picture or video.
+There’s nothing quite like telling your story in a picture or a video.
 This allows you to create an even stronger emotional resonance with your donors.

-The idea is: the donor made this possible.
+The idea is that the donor made this possible.
 They get the credit.
 What did they accomplish?
 Not, “Thank you for your gift.
 Here are all the great things we did.”
-As you write your thank you letters, imagine all of the good you do with the donor in the center.
-Strive to make your donors feel that way when they hear from you – make it about them and the difference they are making together with you.
+As you write your thank you letters, imagine all of the good you do with the donor at the center of it.
+Strive to make your donors feel that way when they hear from you—make it about them and the difference they are making together with you.